Pioneer joins Moreton Bay Regional Council Smart City Panel

-Pioneer Computers joins the Moreton Bay Regional Council MBRC009620 – Prequalified Panel of Suppliers – Smart Citiies for the period of 1 July 2020 – 30 June 2021.
+Pioneer joins the Moreton Bay Regional Council MBRC009620 – Prequalified Panel of Suppliers – Smart Citiies for the period of 1 July 2020 – 30 June 2021.
 Council may offer to extend this panel arrangement by a further two (2) x 12-month periods.

-Pioneer Computers has been assessed as having the technical, financial and managerial capability to perform contracts on time and in accordance with agreed requirements.
+Pioneer has been assessed as having the technical, financial and managerial capability to perform contracts on time and in accordance with agreed requirements.

-Pioneer Computers presents its flagship NB-IoT solutions including ultrasonic water meters, smart smoke detectors, e parking etc that would contribute to the smart cities development at Moreton Bay.
+Pioneer presents its flagship NB-IoT solutions including ultrasonic water meters, smart smoke detectors, e parking etc that would contribute to the smart cities development at Moreton Bay.

 Pioneer NB IoT Smart Smoke Alarm System project is a finalist for 2020 GO SMART Award

 The Pioneer NBIoT Smart Smoke Alarm System project is a finalist for 2020 GO SMART Award with juries’ high recognition.

 Pioneer NBIoT Smart Smoke Alarm System supports APP, SMS, Phone call and other platform, reducing fire risk and protecting people’s life and property.

 Based on the construction of the cloud platform, it is more flexible to organize solutions and convenient to realize multi-level management.
 Multi-screen management makes remote fire monitoring efficient.

 The system collects fire facility data in real time via front-end network level, making it more accurate and efficient to eliminate fire risk, inspect fire and give off pre-alarm by Big Data analysis and data mining.